dkrolikowski/tull_coude_reduction/docs/source/page_wavelength_cal.rst

 Fitting a wavelength solution
 +++++++++++++++++++++++++++++

-With a list of pixel centroids for candidate arc lamp emission lines, we use the :py:func:`fit_wavelength_solution <wavelength_solve_and_calibrate.fit_wavelength_solution>` function to match the emission lines to the reference line list and fit a polynomial wavelength solution.
+With a list of pixel centroids for candidate arc lamp emission lines, we use the :py:func:`fit_wavelength_solution <modules.wavelength_solve_and_calibrate.fit_wavelength_solution>` function to match the emission lines to the reference line list and fit a polynomial wavelength solution.

 We use the initial wavelength solution to map the pixel centroids to wavelength centroids and calculate the difference between each peak's wavelength centroid and the reference line list.
 Peaks that have wavelength centroids close enough to a line in the reference line list are marked as true arc lamp emission lines and assigned the catalogue wavelength value.
 The *config* file sets the maximum wavelength difference allowed between the centroid and reference line list to still be called a match.